-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use:

-The applicant intends to construct a single-family residence on this vacant property.
-The request is not anticipated to diminish the enjoyment of, safety or quality of life in the existing residential area.

-B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

-Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request.

-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns:
+- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - One single-family residence is not anticipated to significantly diminish the enjoyment or safety or quality of life if developed with a single-family home.
+Development would need to meet Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272 for hours of operations, lighting, odor, noise levels, traffic, or site activity. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraisal Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The historical land use patterns in the surrounding area can be categorized as a developed residential area with single-family residences on properties approximately 0.21 acres to 2.5 acres.
+Historical land use patterns in the surrounding area can be categorized as primarily single-family residential with a few religious facilities incorporated into the area.
+Residential in the surrounding area were built in 1971 and/or prior, predated the establishment of the Brevard County Comprehensive Plan.
+Generally, parcels range in size from 0.16 acres to 4.17 acres.

-RES 4 is the predominant residential FLU in the area while there are commercial FLU designations located North of the subject property along W. New Haven Ave.
+There are three (3) FLU designations (RES 4, NC and CC) within a 0.5 mile radius of the subject property.
+RES 4 is the prominent FLU designation.
+CC and NC FLU designations are prominent alone the US 1 corridor west of the subject property.

+This request will recognize existing development trends and provide constituency with the FLU per Sec.
+62-1255.